-In terms of the supply chain, especially the food system, which can use as an indicator of people's behavior during the pandemic, there has been special attention to food standards, application of established principles of environmental sanitation, personal hygiene, and food hygiene practices help reduce the possibility of harmful microorganisms that threaten the safe food supply, regardless of whether the food is sourced from intensive agriculture, is a small stakeholder (WHO, 2015).
+In terms of the supply chain, especially the food system, which can be an indicator of people's behavior during the pandemic, there has been special attention to food standards, application of established principles of environmental sanitation, personal hygiene, and food hygiene practices that help reduce the possibility of harmful microorganisms that threaten the safe food supply, regardless of whether the food is sourced from intensive agriculture, is a small stakeholder (WHO, 2015).

 To date, all food industry organizations must strictly follow the Food Safety Management System (FSMS) protocol provided by the authorities based on the principles of Hazard Analysis Critical Control Points (HACCP) and must be continuously updated in response to new evidence of the virus when necessary (WHO, 2020).
 Moreover, the outbreak has pushed consumers out of their normal routines by adopting habits and behaviors many anticipate will continue in the long term.
 One trend is increasing awareness of smart and responsible consumption.
-Consumers are trying to limit food waste, shop more consciously, and buy more sustainable choices with minimal environmental impact (MLHR, 2020; Kemenkeu, 2020).
+Consumers are trying to limit food waste, shop more consciously, and buy more sustainable choices with minimal environmental impact [Minister of Law and Human Rights of Republic Indonesia (MLHR], 2020; Kemenkeu, 2020).

 To combat toward COVID-19 pandemic and to recover the economy, the Indonesia government delivered policies such as enabling the environment, improving productivity and enacting the job creation law.
 The first activity focused on improving the business climate, increasing competitiveness, and economic resilience through food, energy, and infrastructure improvements.
 To increase productivity, it is focused on improving business sectors that have the potential to support the performance of the national economy, including the revitalization of manufacturing, and tourism development, as well as empowerment and formalization of micro, small and medium enterprises.

 As an effort to improve the regulation, the implementation and enforcement of job creation laws become one of the vehicles for harmonizing various laws and existing regulations.
 Standardization and conformity assessment play an important role in this harmonization.
 One of the most important aspects of the harmonization of regulations is the clustering of types of